 - [ ] Step 3: Determine a description

-- [ ] Step 4: Determine required claims
+- [ ] Step 4: Determine the required claims

-- [ ] Step 5: Extend the ToDo interface
+- [ ] Step 5: Declare the endpoint in definition.go

 ```